Shreyas3922/Movie-recommendation-systems/README.md

 ## Model
 Basic EDA and Visulaization is done to understand the dataset. <br>
 __ModelBuilding__ :
-1. Cosine similarity is used to get similar movies based on ratings.
+1. Cosine similarity is used to get similar movies based on ratings. <br>
    Cosine similarity: Cosine similarity measures the similarity between two vectors of an inner product space. <br>
-2. NearestNeighbors ML model is used to get similar movies.
+2. NearestNeighbors ML model is used to get similar movies. <br>
    Sample the dataset, As it contains many null values use csr_matrix to remove sparsity.
 Using sparse matrices to store data that contains a large number of zero-valued elements can both save a significant amount of memory and speed up the processing of that data